Psychologist Salary in 2026

 Specialization

 The single biggest pay driver.
-I-O psychologists earn nearly double what school psychologists earn ($139,280 vs $84,940 median).
+The published I-O median is roughly double the school psychologist median ($193,950 vs $95,990 in May 2025), though the I-O survey sample is tiny.
 Choosing a specialization that aligns with high-demand industries (tech, consulting, healthcare systems) can add $30,000 to $60,000 per year.

 State and Location

-New Jersey pays $75,000 more per year on average than Mississippi.
-High-demand metro areas (San Jose, San Francisco, New York, Los Angeles) pay premiums even within states.
+Washington pays $58,000 more per year on average than Louisiana.
+High-demand metro areas (Seattle, San Francisco, New York, Los Angeles) pay premiums even within states.
 Telehealth has begun reducing this gap for practitioners willing to work remotely.

 Work Setting